Every superheroine ever has this as a part of the job description. Well at least look like it.

 It's a bit more complicated than that.
 She's the most powerful person on the team, but that doesn't necessarily mean she's the most ruthless or skilled fighter.
 If she's aware of a threat and willing to cut loose, she can kill with a thought, but she'd much rather create barriers to protect her friends or restrain her enemies.

-She defeated The Hulk alone - not even Ben Grimm has been able to do that.
 When she fought Wolverine in his own book, he turned tail and ran because she had his number.
 Sue wins.

 Scarlett in the G.I.
 Joe comics, followed closely by Lady Jaye and even Cover Girl.